KumaLoon/RestoreAll/README.md

 Back up and restore things from your jailbroken device

 I will be putting files that are being tested.

+Don't expect any updates until April 2016.

 # License